Pins and Needles

 RATS

 Rapid Antigen Tests (Rats) are what Australians call Lateral Flow tests.
 The acronym has slipped so quickly into our vocabulary, that we hardly stop to think what the letters stand for.
 When the “Omicron wave” first hit, and numbers of cases rose very rapidly, there was a shortage of Rats, and huge demand on the PCR testing facilities.
 Eventually the supply increased, and the Government accepted notification of a positive Rat as evidence of infection.
-Most of the community pays for their own Rats, but schools and many businesses have a temporary program of handing them out for regular testing.
+Most of the community has had to pay for their own Rats, but schools and many businesses have a temporary program of handing them out for regular testing.

 RAT